albertZzhu/CSE3902-Triathlon-Gaming/Sprint4/README.md

 * user can walk through doors to change rooms, which are properly laid out on a map, including an accurate map showing the player's location when unlocked.

 ##### Polished Collision:
-* player no longer gets stuck near walls and can shoot projectiles over water but not walk across it.
+* player gets stuck in walls much less often and can shoot projectiles over water but not walk across it.

 ##### KNOWN ISSUES:
 * When facing up or down and near a wall on the right or left, the large projectile sprite hits the wall before anything else and will not properly fire.